microsoft/aed-content-nasa-su20/Learn/IntrotoPython/python-rock-project/includes/4-writing-function.md

-# Creating a function to classify the words
+# Exercise - Create a Function to Count Types of Moon Rocks Found

 The next step in our application is to add a function that will look at a line of text and tell us which type of rock it is and then increment the corresponding variable.
 To start, copy this code: